 - Applicant must have demonstrated leadership skills and community service involvement.

-Admitted College to Career participants are required to attend all sessions during week 1 along with the follow-up final session in August.
+Admitted College to Career participants are required to attend all sessions.
 College to Career participants are expected to exhibit a professional demeanor and actively participate in class discussions, and all other program activities.
 Appropriate attire is required at all Riordan Programs functions.